Introduction to Deep Learning Research

 | SLIDES | Google Drive |

-This is second offering of my new course is meant to be an introduction to Deep Learning research for undergraduate (or advanced high school) students.
+This second offering of my new course is meant to be an introduction to Deep Learning research for undergraduate (or advanced high school) students.

 The aim of this course is to get the students fluent in reasoning, using: